How much does tile cleaning cost?Get a free quote now

 See how it works

-Tiles become dull and stained over time, which cannot be easily cleaned.
+With time, tiles become dull and stained, which cannot be easily cleaned.
 Professional tile cleaning can restore your tiles and make them look new.

-You can expect to pay an average of £35 to £100 per job for tile and grout cleaning services.
-The average tile and grout cleaning rates depend on whether you are hiring a self-employed individual, or they are working for an agency.
-Full-time rates will not usually apply, as you will only need the tile cleaner to come in for a one-off job.
-You may enter a contractual agreement for a few hours every week or once a month.
+The average tile and grout cleaning cost is between $.75 and $3 per square foot.
+For an entire property, the costs often average between $100 and $300.
+The rates depend on whether you are hiring a self-employed individual or they are working for an agency.
+Usually, full-time rates will not apply as you only need the tile cleaner to come in for a one-off job.
+You may also enter a contractual agreement for a few hours every week or once a month.